Large deviation estimates and H\"older regularity of the Lyapunov exponents for quasi-periodic Schr\"odinger cocycles: Introduction and the Main Results

-exists and does not depend on $x$ (up to a zero measure set).
-The distribution function $N(\cdot)$ is called the integrated density of states.
-It is connected with the Lyapunov exponent via the Thouless formula, see e.g. \cite{CS}:
+The I.D.S. is in general continuous in $E$, but this does not directly imply the continuity of the Lyapunov exponent.
+However by virtue of the Hilbert-transform, H\"older regularities of $N(E)$ and $L(E)$ pass from one to the other.
+For a proof of this fact, see e.g. \cite{GS1}.
+Therefore we shall focus on the Lyapunov exponent in the rest of this paper.

 Large deviation type estimates were introduced to study quasi-periodic Schr\"odinger operators in the late 1990s in a series of papers by Bourgain, Goldstein and Schlag, \cite{BG, GS1}.
 Their method has been well developed ever since and has shown to be sufficiently robust in the super-critical regime to deal with the following questions {{(not only restricted to the one dimensional quasi-periodic Schr\"odinger case)}}: \begin{enumerate} \item Regularity of the $L(E)$ and $N(E)$ in energy $E$, (e.g. \cite{B2,GS1,BJ,K1,GS2}), \item Localization of the eigenfunctions, (e.g. \cite{BG,BGS,K1,GSV}), \item Eigenvalue separation and topological structure of the spectrum, (e.g. \cite{GS3,DGSV,GSV2}). \end{enumerate} In this paper, we will focus on Problem 1.
-For more details about rest of the problems, we refer readers to \cite{GSsurvey,B1,J,DKbook} and references therein.
-By virtue of the Hilbert-transform, H\"older regularities of $N(E)$ and $L(E)$ pass from one to the other, for a proof of this fact, see \cite{GS1}.
-Therefore we shall focus on the Lyapunov exponent in the rest of this paper.
+For more details about Problems 2 and 3, we refer readers to \cite{GSsurvey,B1,JM17,DKbook} and references therein.